-I acted for a client in a property matter and issued a final bill.
-However, my client became bankrupt before paying the bill.
-His trustee in bankruptcy has asked me to provide certain documents from the file.
+My client became bankrupt before paying their final bill.
+Their trustee in bankruptcy has asked for certain documents from the file.
 Can I exercise a lien over the client's papers?

-A solicitor has a common law right to retain any money, papers or property belonging to a client that have come into his possession until his costs are paid.
+A solicitor has a common law right to retain any money, papers or property belonging to a client that have come into their possession until their costs are paid.

-The solicitor's right to exercise a lien over documents belonging to a bankrupt is significantly restricted by section 349 Insolvency Act 1986 ('the Act').
+The solicitor's right to exercise a lien over documents belonging to a bankrupt is significantly restricted by section 349 of the Insolvency Act 1986.

-A solicitor can be compelled under section 366 of the Act by the court to disclose the documents on the application by the trustee in bankruptcy.
+A solicitor can be compelled under section 366 of the Insolvency Act 1986 by the court to disclose the documents on the application by the trustee in bankruptcy.

 While every effort has been made to ensure the accuracy of the information in this article, it does not constitute legal advice and cannot be relied upon as such.
 The Law Society does not accept any responsibility for liabilities arising as a result of reliance upon the information given.

 Call the Practice Advice Service on 020 7320 5675 or email firstname.lastname@example.org.

 The Practice Advice Service is staffed Monday to Friday from 9am to 5pm.